anusha-murali/anusha-murali.github.io/DP/robber.md

 ### Solution 3: $O(n)$ Dynamic Programming Solution

 We maintain two counters, `oddSum` and `evenSum`, which are both initialized to 0.
 We iterate through each house and add the current value to `evenSum`, compare the sum to the current value of `oddSum`, and pick the larger of the two.
+At any given point during the iteration, `oddSum` contains the largest possible loot so far.
 The code is as follows:

 ```
     def rob(self, nums: List[int]) -> int: